 Weight- 130g or 4.59oz

-- Center back length 26”
+Center back length 26”

-- Colors Men’s: Fiery Red Fuse, Black, Grey
+Colors Men’s: Fiery Red Fuse, Black, Grey

-- Color Women’s: Budding Green, Medium Budding Green, Clear Lake, Medium Blue
+Color Women’s: Budding Green, Medium Budding Green, Clear Lake, Medium Blue

 A big road block with sports windbreakers is by blocking air movement like wind, it also blocks important movement out for ventilation.
 Without a way for air to leave the jacket, moisture will have no way to escape leaving you with condensation trapped in the jacket alongside you.
 The Wind will only worsen the effects of the moisture and still make you feel chilled and cold.
 Basically, without proper technology to block the wind but still allow some air movement a windbreaker jacket can be virtually useless at reducing convection heat loss.

 Every company utilizes different innovations, features, and fabrics to cater to different activities all with the goal of blocking the wind.
 Some ventilation features may be well suited towards biking or running, while others specifically for climbing or backpacking.
-It is important to know what uses you expect out of a jacket before buying one so that you can find the jacket suited to you and all of your activities.
+It is important to know which features you expect out of a jacket before buying one so that you can find the jacket suited to you and all of your activities.
 Jackets can be labeled as specialized for rock climbers, but still not be perfectly tailored to where you climb, but another running jacket may be.
-Even such different activities like triathlons and bird watching can be combined into a jackets features to suit your needs.
+Even such different activities like triathlons and bird watching can be combined into a jacket’s features to suit your needs.

 Key features to look for:

 - Packable- Can the jacket fold and store in a small area to save space backpacking or to hang it on your harness while rock climbing?